 I dug out my only suit, one I’d had for Teresa and Jock’s wedding, polished my shoes, ironed a shirt and generally spruced myself up for David Cannon’s birthday bash.
-I definitely felt overdressed on the public bus on the way to their house.
-This was on the outskirts of the village in a wonderful setting by a lake up a tree-lined drive.
-The house itself was gross.
-It wasn’t too bad from the outside as it was single storey and lots of glass but inside it was nouveau-riche personified.
+I definitely felt overdressed on the public bus on the way to their house on the outskirts of a local village.
+The house was in a wonderful setting by a lake up a tree-lined drive.
+It wasn’t too bad from the outside as it was single storey with lots of glass but inside it was nouveau-riche personified.
 All the furniture was flash, white leather sofas, white marble-topped coffee and occasional tables with gold trimming, hideous modern art on the walls and all offset with a shaggy PURPLE (yes it shouted) carpet.
 One wall was glass overlooking an illuminated swimming pool.

 A tall, imposing, overweight man with a champagne glass in one hand answered the door.

 “Welcome, young man,” he intoned, thrusting out his right hand, “you must be Tim, my daughter Sophie’s young man.”

 “Thank you and happy birthday,” I said as we shook hands, “we meet at last.”